eye4357/x_make_yahw_x/README.md

 > "Every empire starts with a single message.
 This one proves the tooling works before we escalate."

 ## Manifesto
 x_make_yahw_x is the minimal hello-world harness I use to verify packaging, logging, and execution pathways.
-It may look simple, but it safeguards the Road to 0.20.3 pipeline by confirming the scaffolding behaves before we scale up.
+It may look simple, but it safeguards the Road to 0.20.4 pipeline by confirming the scaffolding behaves before we scale up.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 keeps this harness wired into the refreshed telemetry stack.
-Each run now records JSON evidence alongside the greeting so the control room sees the pipeline pulse in real time.
+Version 0.20.4 keeps this harness parked at the front of the expanded Kanban.
+The greeting run now double-checks the unified exporter hooks and confirms `make_all_summary.json` records the Intake Reconnaissance column before heavier cooks begin.

 ## Ingredients
 - Python 3.11+